carahubbell/RepData_PeerAssessment1/README.md

 We see that `data` consists of 17,568 observations of 3 variables: steps, date, and interval.
 Some of the values for steps are missing (coded as `NA`).
 Now we process the data a bit to make our analysis easier.

-From `srt(data)` we see that the date variable is currently a factor variable.
+From `str(data)` we see that the date variable is currently a factor variable.
 We will change it into a date variable.

 ```R
 data$date<-as.Date(as.character(data$date), format="%Y-%m-%d")